sccn/liblsl/README.md

 The library and example applications are licensed under the MIT license.
 The library uses code that is licensed under the Boost software license.

+# Acknowledgements

+The original version of this software was written at the Swartz Center for Computational Neuroscience, UCSD.
+This work was funded by the Army Research Laboratory under Cooperative Agreement Number W911NF-10-2-0022 as well as through NINDS grant 3R01NS047293-06S1.